gruppferi/jiraclui/README.md

 4. **Set up an alias for easy access:** For enhanced usability, you can add an alias to your shell configuration file (e.g., `.bashrc` or `.zshrc`).
 Open the configuration file using a text editor and add the following line:

 ```
-      alias jiracli='jiracli -c /path/to/your/config.yaml'
+      alias jiraclui='jiraclui -c /path/to/your/config.yaml'
 ```

    Replace `/path/to/your/config.yaml` with the actual path to your `config.yaml` file.
-After saving the configuration file, you can use the `jiracli` alias directly in the terminal:
+After saving the configuration file, you can use the `jiraclui` alias directly in the terminal:

 ```
-      jiracli
+      jiraclui
 ```

    This alias simplifies the command and allows for quick access to your Jira CLI with the specified configuration.